 In ancient time, it was land of nomads

-In the period from the Western Han Dynasty (202 BC-8 AD) to the Qing Dynasty Yongzheng three years (AD 1725), it was under juristiction of Xihai County,
+From Western Han Dynasty (202 BC-8 AD) to 3rd year of Emperor Yongzheng of Qing Dynasty (AD 1725), it was under juristiction of Xihai County,

-In the 6th year of the Republic of China (1917), It was under juristiction of Dulan,
+In 6th year of Republic of China (1917), It was under juristiction of Dulan,

 In 1953, Gangcha County was officially established